 All international students are required to purchase the UT System Medical Insurance Plan for students, which covers basic medical expenses for injury and sickness.
+The Plan is in compliance with the United States Information Agency's regulations.
 The fee is assessed as part of the regular tuition and fee charges.
-The amount is \$153.00 in Fall semesters and \$243.00 in Spring or Summer semesters.

-- A waiver of this fee is available, provided - 1. the student provides proof of coverage by a comparable U.S. health plan; and - 2.
-UTSA approves the comparable health coverage.
+A waiver of this fee is available, provided (1) the student provides proof of coverage by a comparable U.S. health plan; and (2) UTSA approves the comparable health coverage.